We are inextricably linked by a spiritual connection not only with all people, but also with all living things.

 — John Ruskin

-Even if you wanted to, you cannot separate your life from humankind.
+Even if you wanted to, you cannot detach your life from humankind.
 You live in it, by it and for it.
 Your soul cannot free itself from the conditions in which it moves, because we have all been created to work together, like legs, arms and eyes.
 To act against each other, to feel angry at each other and to turn away from each other is to act contrary to nature.

 — Marcus Aurelius

 It cannot be said that monkeys, dogs, horses or birds are not our brothers.
 If we say that they are alien to us, then could we not also say that black Africans are not our brothers?
 And if black people are not our brothers, then neither are any other people of different color to us.
-So then who is our neighbor?
+So then, who is our neighbor?
 The parable of the Good Samaritan is the only answer to this: do not ask who your neighbor is, but become aware of your unity with all living things, feel compassion for and serve all living things.